 Average time to complete: 1-3 years

 Credit requirements: 50-70 credits

-A master’s degree in economics is a post-baccalaureate study that focuses on microeconomics, macroeconomics, econometrics, and quantitative analysis.
+A master’s degree in economics is a post-baccalaureate study that focuses on econometrics and quantitative analysis.
+It also touches on the difference between microeconomics and macroeconomics, among others.
 The program teaches students to deepen their research and analytical skills.

 The curriculum enables students to familiarize themselves with the discipline’s principles, models, and tools to analyze data and create reports, strategies, and forecasts.